 The bottom line

-OpenAI Ads is not a curiosity.
-It is a real ad platform with self-serve buying, CPC pricing, conversion measurement, and an audience that already includes hundreds of millions of weekly users.
-It will not feel like Meta and it will not feel exactly like Google.
-It is something genuinely new — an auction priced on what people are trying to do, not who they are.
+ChatGPT Ads isn’t a curiosity.
+It’s a real ad platform with self-serve buying, CPC pricing, conversion measurement, and an audience that already includes hundreds of millions of weekly users.
+It won’t feel like Meta and it won’t feel exactly like Google.
+It’s something genuinely new: an auction priced on what people are trying to do, not who they are.

-Marketers who treat the next two quarters as a learning sprint will own a measurement edge their competitors will not have.
+Marketers who treat the next two quarters as a learning sprint will own a measurement edge their competitors won’t have.
 Marketers who wait until the platform looks “mature” will buy the same inventory at higher prices in 2027.

-If you want a paid-media partner who is already running campaigns inside ChatGPT, building Conversions API integrations for clients, and tracking how AI ad surfaces are reshaping CPA across categories, that is exactly what we do at MaaS by CodeSM.
-Get in touch and we will benchmark your category and design the test plan with you.
+If you want a paid-media partner who is already running ChatGPT Ads campaigns, building Conversions API integrations for clients, and tracking how AI ad surfaces are reshaping CPA across categories, that’s exactly what we do at MaaS by CodeSM.
+Get in touch and we’ll benchmark your category and design the ChatGPT Ads test plan with you.

 Share this article